O957/awesome-astrobiology/README.md

 [^image_attribution]: Image used under the [Unsplash License](https://unsplash.com/license), i.e. "All images can be downloaded and used for free", "Commercial and non-commercial purposes", and "No permission needed (though attribution is appreciated!)".
 Image Link: <https://unsplash.com/photos/a-red-crab-crawling-in-the-sand-hapGkr3_-Lo>.
 Image Description: "a red crab crawling in the sand".
 Image Photographer: [Ryan Le](https://unsplash.com/@ryan_le).

+> [!NOTE]
+>
+> This list follows specific scoping guidelines.
+The **Books** section primarily contains textbooks. **Organizations** is divided into GitHub organizations and non-GitHub organizations. **Researchers** exclusively features researcher GitHub profiles.
+A **Reading Lists** section was chosen over individual papers, as managing the volume of papers on the topic at hand in a single list in untenable. **Repositories** targets larger work on GitHub and excludes, for example, standalone code for papers. **Datasets** includes only publicly accessible data. **Software** features notable tools, libraries, and frameworks not available on GitHub. **Websites** covers informational sites, news sources, and community hubs. **Educational Resources** includes tutorials, videos, and other learning materials.

 ## Contents

 - [Books](#books)